 This specification conforms to Edition 1.0.0 of IHO specification S-158 (Validation Checks – Introduction and Structure).

 The validation checks described herein conform to Edition(s) 2.0.x of IHO Product Specification S-124 (Navigational Warnings).

+Edition 1.0.0 is an Implementation version in accordance with IHO TR 2/2007 and there may be revisions issued by the Working Group prior to the Operational Edition 2.0.0 being published.

 References